Boston-Software-Crafters/website/helping.md

 ### Public relations bullhorn

-Find places to publicize Boston Python events.
+Find places to publicize Boston Software Crafters events.
 Publicize them.

 ### Onboarding polisher

 Play-test the experience for new members.
-Make sure we properly explain how Boston Python works so that they can get as much as possible from joining.
+Make sure we properly explain how Boston Software Crafters works so that they can get as much as possible from joining.

 One-time; Can be shared